 During stressful scenarios, your body’s natural “fight or flight” survival reflex will kick in.
-This means your fine motor skills will be diminished, and often you might experience tunnel vision, shaking numbness, or a pounding heart.
-With these physical changes on the body, how are you supposed to make a proper, logical judgment call?
+Unfortunately, this means your fine motor skills will be diminished, and often you might experience tunnel vision, shaking numbness, or a pounding heart.
+So with these physical changes on the body, how are you supposed to make a sound, logical judgment call?

 That is the exact reason advanced training plays such a critical role for first-time and long-term gun owners.
 Nothing will ever beat hands-on training.
-Frequent and routine practice is key.
+Frequent and routine practice is vital.

-If you plan to carry as a civilian, you are accepting the possibility that you will at some point, encounter a deadly situation that requires your quick and logical judgment.
+If you plan to carry as a civilian, you accept the possibility that you will, at some point, encounter a deadly situation that requires your quick and logical judgment.
 For responsible gun owners, it is vital to practice the following skills regularly:

 Virtual situational awareness training classes allow shooters to play out lifelike scenarios in a safe, supportive, and educational environment.
 This is the only way to go back and dissect what could and should be done differently if the situation ever arises in real life.
 When it happens in the real world, you don’t get a do-over.

-While fixed target practice is an essential component to gaining valuable muscle memory and marksmanship skills, there is nothing like engaging in a simulated shoot/don’t shoot situational training exercises to get a real feel for making critical decisions, pulling from concealment, and for practicing mitigation techniques.
+While fixed target practice is essential to gaining valuable muscle memory and marksmanship skills, there is nothing like engaging in simulated shoot/don’t shoot situational training exercises to get a natural feel for making critical decisions, pulling from concealment, and for practicing mitigation techniques.